 Australia set to show their cards ahead of Ireland series

-Michael Cheika will announce his squad on Tuesday morning for three summer Tests
+Michael Cheika will announce his squad this morning for three summer Tests

+Bernard Foley at number 10 is a certainty for Australia.
+Photo: Getty Images

 David Pocock’s place in the Australia team is one of the major talking points ahead of their Test series with Ireland.
 Photo: Getty Images

 Clash of cultures.
-The Australia squad announcement on Fox Sports on Tuesday morning (10.30am Irish time) allows Joe Schmidt to ignite precise preparations for the first test in Suncorp stadium on Saturday, June 9th.
+The Australia squad announcement on Fox Sports this morning (10.30am Irish time) allows Joe Schmidt to ignite precise preparations for the first test in Suncorp stadium on Saturday, June 9th.

 In stark contrast to how Schmidt conducts media affairs, Wallaby coach Michael Cheika will announce his panel for the three test series against Ireland on live television.